IntentArchitect/Docs/articles/module-building/templates-general/templates-with-module-dependencies/templates-with-module-dependencies.md

   </dependencies>
   ...
 </package>
 ```

-This will ensure that when your module `RepositoryExtensionsModule` is installed, that the `RepositoryModule` module is installed and is at least version `2.0.0`. ([](xref:module-building.module-installation))
+This will ensure that when your module `RepositoryExtensionsModule` is installed, the `RepositoryModule` is installed and is at least version `2.0.0`. ([](xref:module-building.module-installation))

-### Ensuring Minimum Module Dependency Versions for Soft Dependancies
+### Ensuring Minimum Module Dependency Versions for Soft Dependencies

-Assuming you have a `RepositoryModule` module and you have a soft dependency on our CosmosDB module namely `Intent.CosmosDB`.
-So if the `Intent.CosmosDB` module is installed your `RepositoryModule` will have additional functionality.
-In this case your module is build against a specific version of the `Intent.CosmosDB` module and you would want to ensure that the module is installed with at least that minimum version.
+Assume you have a `RepositoryModule` module and you have a soft dependency on our CosmosDB module, namely `Intent.CosmosDB`.
+If the `Intent.CosmosDB` module is installed, your `RepositoryModule` will have additional functionality.
+In this case, your module is built against a specific version of the `Intent.CosmosDB` module, and you would want to ensure that the module is installed with at least that minimum version.

-In this scenario you can modify your `RepositoryModule`'s [](xref:module-building.module-installation) file as follows:
+In this scenario, you can modify your `RepositoryModule`'s [](xref:module-building.module-installation) file as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>